-2022 Fire Drills and Training:
+2023 Fire Drills and Training:

 Fire drills were conducted throughout the year in the residence halls in conjunction with Residence Life.
 All fire drills were unannounced.
 There are 4 drills done per year.
-After each drill, residence life staff meets to debrief.
+After each drill, residence life staff met to debrief.

-Sioux City Fire Rescue conducts yearly inspections of all buildings.
+Sioux City Fire Rescue conducts yearly inspections of all buildings on campus.

-Bekins Fire does yearly inspections of all fire extinguishers in each of the residence halls.
+Bekins Fire does yearly inspections of all fire extinguishers in all campus buildings.